 (2) On the excessive fee claim, the court ruled that defendants could not be liable because ERISA section 404(c) operates to shield fiduciaries from liability where the alleged loss or breach results from a participant's exercise of control over his or her plan account.
-Citing the fee disclosures provided by the mutual fund prospectuses, and the plan's brokerage window, the court held that "[t]he only possible conclusion is that to the extent participants incurred excessive expenses, those losses were the result of the participants' exercising control over their investments within the meaning of [ERISA § 404(c)'s] safe harbor provision."
+Citing the fee disclosures provided by the mutual fund prospectuses, and the plan's brokerage window, the court held that "[t]he only possible conclusion is that to the extent participants' exercising control over their investments within the meaning of [ERISA § $404(c)\mbox{'s}]$ safe harbor provision."
+3 c.
+The Seventh Circuit affirmed the dismissal by holding that: (1) revenue sharing information is not material and did not need to be disclosed; (2) the plan offered a sufficient mix of investments so that inclusion of allegedly expensive funds did not constitute a fiduciary breach; and (3) even if there was a breach with respect to fund selection, section 404(c) precluded liability for the breach.